splunk/splunk-sdk-csharp-pcl/README.md

 ## What's new in Version 2.0

-Version 2.0 beta introduces new modern APIs that leverage the latest .NET platform advancements.
+Version 2.0 introduces new modern APIs that leverage the latest .NET platform advancements.

 * Async - All APIs are 100% asynchronous supporting the new [async/await](http://msdn.microsoft.com/en-us/library/hh191443.aspx) features.
 * All APIs follow .NET guidelines and abide by FxCop and StyleCop rules.